jcolag/entropy-arbitrage/2021-10-16-lightbringer2.md

 I should note that I've read this before.
 Because I happen to still have that e-mail, here's how I described it to a colleague at that time, and I'll repurpose that as the blurb.

- > Carter Granholme is Lightbringer, raised by pacifist parents who were killed in a mugging gone wrong, and uses his strange ability to manipulate light (and home ec sewing skills with a costume explicitly copied from DC's [Dr. Light](https://en.wikipedia.org/wiki/Doctor_Light_%28Arthur_Light%29), though not by name, with enormous gauntlets) by pumping it out in various ways (flashes, lasers) or absorbing it, including the ability to make objects out of solid light---and fly, for...some reason, I suppose---to make Pharos City a better place to live.
+ > Carter Granholme is Lightbringer, raised by pacifist parents who were killed in a mugging gone wrong, and uses his strange ability to manipulate light (and home ec sewing skills with a costume explicitly copied from DC's {% wiki Doctor_Light_%28Arthur_Light%29|Dr. Light|en %}, though not by name, with enormous gauntlets) by pumping it out in various ways (flashes, lasers) or absorbing it, including the ability to make objects out of solid light---and fly, for...some reason, I suppose---to make Pharos City a better place to live.
 By day, he runs a failing furniture store.
  >
  > Officially, Lightbringer doesn't kill, but he seems to use his powers to burn holes in a lot of creeps' chests.
 He's also kind of a jackass, taking all sorts of opportunities to spout Tea Party propaganda about how, for example, the danged Liberal Media Bias™ makes it useless to talk to the media about anything, because they'll just twist his words like they did by making up Patriot Act abuses.